 Words for Money

-Just as Americans sometimes say “one buck” to mean $1, there are many ways to refer to Chinese money.
-Here are some of the terms that you’ll encounter:
+Just as Americans sometimes say “one buck” to mean $1, there are many proper and colloquial ways for referring to Chinese money.
+Here are some of the monetary terms you’ll encounter:

 - Renminbi (pronounced like: “ren-men-bee”): The official name of the currency.

-- Yuan (pronounced like: “you-an): One unit of currency, the equivalent of “dollar.”
+- Yuan (pronounced like: “yew-ahn"): One unit of currency, the equivalent of “dollar.”

 - Kuai (pronounced like: “kwye”): Slang for one unit of currency.
-Translates to “lump” -- a leftover of when currency would have been a lump of silver.
+Translates to “lump” — a leftover word from when currency would have been a lump of silver.